Apply — MFA in Visual Art

 We're so glad you've decided to take the next steps toward your MFA in Visual Art at Vermont College of Fine Arts.

 At VCFA, we see every applicant as an individual.
-If your desired starting semester’s application deadline has passed but you’d still like to apply, please contact Alia Quart Khan to inquire about flexibility.
+If your desired starting semester’s application deadline has passed but you’d still like to apply, please contact Associate Director of Admissions Angela Franklin at [email protected] or 513-488-1244 to inquire about flexibility.
+Schedule a call.

 Let's Get Started!